 The crossing takes about five minutes.
 In winter there is an ice road across the river.
 During the weeks of freeze-up and break-up you have to decide which side of the river you want to be on, and stay there.

 Guided walking tours are offered by Park Canada all summer.
 Pick up a program flyer at the Visitor’s Centre on Front Street to check on the different tours available and the times.

-Taking part on a walking tour gives you information about all the historic buildings in Dawson and you will hear some great stories.
-You will visit the old post office and marvel at the detail work of the building.
+Taking part in a walking tour gives you information about all the historic buildings in Dawson and you will hear some great stories.
+You will visit the old post office and marvel at the detailed work of the building.